 - If you want to just use the config file as it is, just issue:

 $ make oldconfig

-and then proceed with the compilation.
-However, we don’t want that, so we will just do
+Then, proceed with the compilation.
+However, we don’t want that, so we will just execute this command:

 $ make menuconfig

 - You will see a curses-based, easy to use menu.
 Go to “Load an alternate configuration file” and enter the name of your config file (

 .config, in our example, and recommended).
 You can now proceed to alter options and save the configuration file in the end.

 - In “General setup” we usually leave things as they are, but you, of course, are free to change anything you like.
 The usual warning applies : do not change what you don’t know.
 Remember that this type of configuration is dependency-based : if you disable/enable an item, those items that depend on it will also be affected.
 So, for example, if you disable networking, all network-related options will also be disabled automatically.